-A very short, useful, and well-written article by Mr. Nimesh Ved appeared in the Sunday Magazine of The Hindu today.
+A short article by Nimesh Ved appeared in the Sunday Magazine of The Hindu today.
 With focus on environment protection, conservation, and waste management, it makes a note of the various practices followed by conservation agencies and individuals, at conferences and outside of them, that are contrary to any type of conservation effort.

 The article does not propose any revolutionary theory or a mass movement that would clean our environment overnight and make our planet worth living.
 Instead it urges us to take very small steps, little gestures, which when combined, surely would have a great impact in a collective manner.
 It draws attention to our extravagant and irresponsible practices, which act in complete contrast to our efforts at environment protection and conservation.
 Knowledge leads to action.
 Mostly just drawing people’s attention to such wrong practices is sufficient; it happens that the people hadn’t paid any heed to the long-term effect of their actions earlier.
 In that way the article serves its purpose well.
 At the same time I can’t help using the torch Mr. Ved has extended us to throw some light on similar avoidable practices in our research environment.